helixhorned/ljremarkable/README.md

 account is made accessible [without providing a password](https://remarkablewiki.com/tech/ssh/#setting_up_ssh-keys).

+For me, the home directory of the new user has persisted across updates of the reMarkable software.

 ### On the Raspberry Pi

 The user needs to be made a member of group `video`, since the application will read